 Enbridge's economic impact on New Brunswick

-- Enbridge’s workforce included 86 New Brunswick-based permanent and temporary employees at year’s end;
+- Enbridge’s workforce included 10 New Brunswick-based permanent and temporary employees at year’s end.

-- Enbridge paid $5.71 million in salary to our New Brunswick-based permanent and temporary employees—much of that injected directly into the provincial economy; and
+- Enbridge paid more than $933,000 in total wages to our New Brunswick-based permanent and temporary employees—much of that injected directly into the provincial economy.

-- Our operating expenditures in New Brunswick, such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $17 million;
+- Enbridge's operating expenditures in New Brunswick, on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $23 million.

-- Enbridge invested $54,900 in community-strengthening initiatives across New Brunswick—and supported numerous not-for-profit agencies in the province—aligned to our three focus areas of health and safety, environment, and community;
+- In 2022, through our Fueling Futures program, Enbridge invested $15,000 in community-strengthening initiatives across New Brunswick.
+We supported numerous not-for-profit agencies across the province aligned to our three focus areas of health and safety, environment, and community.

 * – All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.